Aboriginal sites of Victoria: Occupation patterns

 Whilst most evidence of Aboriginal settlement is derived from camp sites where fireplaces, remains of stone tool making and sometimes structures such as mounds and huts can be found, and these sites are almost always located close to reliable water sources, the distribution of Aboriginal archaeological sites demonstrates occupation of all the climatic zones in Victoria, even during the extreme global climatic conditions at the peak of the Last Glacial Maximum when temperatures were colder, vast amounts of surface water were frozen in glaciers and sea levels were lower.
-Around 18,000 BP sea levels were about 65 metres below present day levels, while archaeological evidence has shown that people were present in south-eastern Australia throughout all of the climatic changes of at least the last 30,000 years ranging from the deep gorges and highlands of East Gippsland such as at Clogg's Cave, and New Guinea II cave, the riverine plains at Keilor, the inland plains and swamps such as Kow Swamp, and the eastern ranges at the Grampians.
+Around 18,000 BP sea levels were about 65 metres below present day levels, while archaeological evidence has shown that people were present in south-eastern Australia throughout all of the climatic changes of at least the last 30,000 years ranging from the deep gorges and highlands of East Gippsland such as at Clogg's Cave, and New Guinea II cave, the riverine plains at Keilor, the inland plains and swamps such as Ghow Swamp, and the eastern ranges at the Grampians.

 Protection and management

-All Aboriginal archaeological sites and relics in Victoria are protected under the Aboriginal Heritage Act 2006, and are administered by Aboriginal Affairs Victoria, in some instances through delegation to Registered Aboriginal Parties.
-All known sites are recorded on the Victorian Aboriginal Heritage Register (VAHR), which is maintained by Aboriginal Affairs Victoria.
-There were approximately 30,000 places and objects included on the register to date.
+Aboriginal archaeological sites and relics in Victoria are protected when a declaration is made under the Aboriginal Heritage Act 2006.
+The declared sites are administered by First Peoples – State Relations, an agency of the Victorian Government, in some instances through delegation to Registered Aboriginal Parties.
+All declared sites are recorded on the Victorian Aboriginal Heritage Register, as maintained by First Peoples – State Relations.
+As of December 2011, there were approximately 30,000 places and objects included on the register.